The Emmett Lee Dickinson Museum

 A FEW NOTES:

-In honor of another 28 days of Joe-etry, I've posted Emmett Lee Dickinson's "The Dying need but little, Dear" as one of our Featured Poems of the Month.
-Dickinson's poem inspired his third cousin Emily to pen her poem with the same opening line, our other Featured Poem.
+In tribute to the No Kings protest, I have posted Emmett Lee Dickinson's "The Court condoned his crimes themself" as one of our Featured Poems of the Week.
+Dickinson's poem inspired his third cousin Emily to pen her poem "Who Court obtain within Himself," our other Featured Poem.

 By Emmett Lee Dickinson: